Outside from the Inside: The Prison Art of Marius Mason

 About Art in the Lobby

-The Call for Art in the Lobby 2017-18 is currently closed.
-Please check this page later for updates.
+The Call for Art in the Lobby 2020 is currently open!

 Art in the Lobby provides an opportunity for Maine visual artists of various ages, media, and styles to exhibit their work in a high-profile venue.
 We are committed to the promotion and incorporation of visual arts into our programs and venues, and we are excited to pursue new, multi-disciplinary programs and partnerships.